levantious/DineDate/README.md

 - DO = DevOPS
 - Te = Tests

-and similarly, the branch title:
+and similarly, the PR's title:

 Feat,Bug,Chore(FE,BE,DO,Te): Discription of the changes [issue_id]